Neoshrimp/TheGoodLBoLMods/RngFix/README.md

 ---
 *Change log*

+`2.2.0` More consistent Shining Exhibit sampling, some fixes.

 `2.1.0`
 - Make card and other entity sampling method fairer to the weights.
 - Fix some exhibits not having rng assigned.
 Requires starting a new run for fix to take effect.